How to Change Honda CBR600 Front Brake Pads

 If you hear grinding or feel a loss of stopping power, your brake pads are likely due for a replacement.
-Here's how to do a front brake pad change on a Honda CBR600 motorcycle.
+Watch the video above and follow the steps below to learn how to do a front brake pad change on a Honda CBR600 motorcycle.

-Tools and Parts Needed - Honda CBR Front Brake Pad Change
+Tools and Parts - Honda CBR600 Front Brake Pad Change

 - Torque wrench